Polycystic kidney disease in cats (PKD): A deeper look

 • Early detection: Ultrasound is the most common method for diagnosing PKD.
 It makes it possible to detect even small cysts in the kidneys.

-• Advantages: This method is non-invasive and can be done at just a few weeks of age.
+• Advantages: This method is non-invasive and can be performed when the baby is just a few weeks old.

 • Blood tests: A genetic test can reveal whether a cat carries the gene responsible for PKD.